Understanding Stretchout Protection Trusts in North Carolina Long-Term Care Planning

 For those planning to pass down retirement plans as an inheritance, these SECURE Act rules come as a devastating blow and new tax planning strategies may need to be explored.
 To learn more about the SECURE Act and planning options, you can download our free memo, SECURE Act: Major Tax & Estate Planning Implications.

-A Stretchout Protection Trust that is specifically designed to receive your retirement accounts for tax efficiency and asset protection.
+A Stretchout Protection Trust is specifically designed to receive your retirement accounts for tax efficiency and asset protection.
 A Stretchout Protection Trust is separate from your Will or Living Trust.
 During your lifetime, you remain the owner of your retirement plan, but you name the Stretchout Protection Trust as the beneficiary of the account upon your death.

 Frequently, the Stretchout Protection Trust will be designed to match the distribution pattern of your Will or Living Trust, but the Stretchout Protection Trust is designed precisely to comply with the IRS rules.
 This will ensure that your beneficiaries remain eligible for the Inherited IRA “stretchout” option.